The partial K function: Estimation

-We assume that we observe data on some bounded observational region $\region$.
-To construct estimators for the partial $K$ function, first need estimators of the spectral density function, and then the partial spectral density function.
-We will use the multitaper method \citep{thomson1982spectrum, grainger2025spectral} as this allows us to construct reliable estimators of the spectral density function from observations on arbitrary domains.
-Briefly, given a family of tapers, $h_1,\ldots,h_M$ supported on a subset of $\region$, we construct tapered periodograms
+Say we observe data on some bounded observational region $\region$.
+To construct estimators for the partial $K$ function, we first need estimators of the spectral density function, and then the partial spectral density function.
+We use the multitaper method \citep{thomson1982spectrum, grainger2025spectral} which provides reliable estimators of the spectral density function from observations on arbitrary domains.
+Given a family of tapers, $h_1,\ldots,h_M$ supported within $\region$, with $M>P$ tapers, we let